-The statement of financial position at 31 March 2022 showed net liabilities of £25,404.
-This reflects the inclusion of liabilities falling due within one year, which, to the extent that they are not met from NIJAC's other sources of income, may only be met by future grant-in-aid from NIJAC's sponsoring department (TEO).
-This is because, under the normal conventions applying to Assembly control over income and expenditure, such grants may not be issued in advance of need.
+The statement of financial position at 31 March 2023 showed net liabilities of £35,137.
+This reflects i) the inclusion of liabilities falling due within one year, which, to the extent that they are not met from NIJAC's other sources of income, may only be met by future grant-in-aid from NIJAC's sponsoring department (TEO) and ii) the application of IFRS 16 - Leases from 1 April 2022 that has increased assets and liabilities on the balance sheet in relation to the lease of Headline Building.

-Grant-in-aid for 2022-23, taking into account the amounts required to meet NIJAC's liabilities falling due in that year, were included in the Department's estimates for that year, and there is no reason to believe that the Department's future sponsorship will not be forthcoming.
+Grant-in-aid for 2023-24, taking into account the amounts required to meet NIJAC's liabilities falling due in that year, was included in the Department's estimates for that year, and there is no reason to believe that the Department's future sponsorship will not be forthcoming.
 It has been considered appropriate therefore to adopt a going concern basis for the preparation of these financial statements.